 The freshman program is the first year of a three-year sequence in social studies.
 The course presents a background in world history from 1700-Present.
 Topics studied include the French Revolution, the Haitian Revolution, nationalism, industrialization, imperialism, the First World War, communism and fascism, the Second World War, global independence movements, the Cold War and current global issues.

 Prerequisite: None

-UNITED STATES HISTORY I 221 Full Year -Honors Grade 10 5 Credits
+UNITED STATES HISTORY I 221 Full Year -Honors

 The sophomore program is the second year of the three-year sequence in social studies and the first year of study of United States history.
-This course will present an in-depth study of United States history and government.
-Topics studies include the American Revolution, development of the Constitution, Sectionalism, Westward Expansion, Slavery, the Civil War and Reconstruction.
-Honors level courses are intensified so as to challenge the higher skilled and maturated student.
+This course will present an in-depth study of United States history and government from the nation's founding through the Civil War and Reconstruction.
+The course will blend a chronological and thematic approach to American history.
+Unit included the colonial period, the American Revolution, the New Republic, Nationalism and Sectionalism, and the Civil War and Reconstruction.
+See the "Indicators for Honors or Advanced Placement" on page 13.
 Prerequisite: Teacher recommendation and a final grade of "B-" or better in World History II.

-UNITED STATES HISTORY I 222 Full Year - College Prep 5 Credits
+UNITED STATES HISTORY I 222 Full Year - College Prep

 The sophomore program is the second year of the three-year sequence in social studies and the first year of study of United States history.
-This course will present an in-depth study of United States history and government.
-Topics studies include the American Revolution, development of the Constitution, Sectionalism, Westward Expansion, Slavery, the Civil War and Reconstruction.
+This course will present an in-depth study of United States history and government from the nation's founding through the Civil War and Reconstruction.
+The course will blend a chronological and thematic approach to American history.
+Unit included the colonial period, the American Revolution, the New Republic, Nationalism and Sectionalism, and the Civil War and Reconstruction.

 Prerequisite: Successful completion of World History II.